 The intent of the solution is to leverage existing (and affordable) technology in order to provide consumers with convenient access to digital editions of print content.
 Essentially, any device with a camera and an internet connection could be a candidate.

 This will require a lightweight client application.
 This will be project-specific, based on retailer/manufacture requirements, but will likely customization of an existing software development kit (such as Google Goggles, Red Laser, etc…) to enable the “look-up” of digital content from a physical object.

 However, the bulk of the effort, and the revenue opportunities, will come from the delivery of services by my strategic partners.
 The scope and scale of services will vary, but might include: information architecture, software development, data migration, translation services, marketing, or instructional design.

 For the past several months I have been engaged in robust discussions with subject-matter experts from a number of disciplines including: blindness and low-vision researchers, content-localization experts, software architects, marketing professionals , and social media strategists.
 The consensus has been that is a solid concept, thus I have recently begun pursuit of funding to develop a proof of concept for presentation to prospective clients in the retail and the consumer- packaged goods spaces.

 I am grateful for the opportunity to have presented this idea to you all.
-Please see my blog, listed below, for a more in-depth description of the solution and my journey.
+Please see my blog posts on accessible reality, for a more in-depth description of the solution and my journey.
 Feel free to contact me.